Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 This approach is an idea from the client, after talking to him, he suggested that approach that our team gave priority.

 - The ranking is made ordering the candidates separated by a comma, similar to the way people enter recipients for an email.
-- The customer manager should write the candidates email to identify the candidates.
+The customer manager should write the candidates email to identify the candidates.

   - Example:
     - candidate1@gmail.com,candidate2@gmail.com,candidate3@gmail.com

+- The candidates that are not in the list are considered not ranked.

+- The customer manager can leave the ranking process and complete later, but the system should show a message to the customer manager asking if he wants to leave the ranking process and complete later.

+- The rank size list is the same as the number of vacancies plus a configurable multiplier, which determines the number of candidates to be in the ranking. (example: if the job opening has 3 vacancies and the multiplier is 2, the rank size list is 6).

 ### Domain model